Code-Institute-Submissions/MS-One/README.md

 ### Code
 https://css-tricks.com/perfect-full-page-background-image/ -> Here is where I took the css code for the full width backgrounds used in my project

+https://stackoverflow.com/questions/17687328/getting-a-link-to-go-to-a-specific-section-on-another-page -> Taught me how to link to a specific part of another html page

 # Media
 https://www.leaguesplash.com/wp-content/uploads/2013/09/Lucian-Classic.jpg source of 'full-width-lucian.jpg' The image used for my full width background on my index page